Scalable authentication and optimal flooding in a quantum network: Secure Inaugural Authentication Transfer Protocol

 All QKD protocols assume that the users already share authentication keys.
 For two parties this is trivial; the users can meet in person to verify their identities and exchange initial keys.
 However, in a large network, the required number of pre-shared authentication keys grows quadratically.
 Besides being impractical, it reduces the functionality of a future quantum internet if communication is only secure between ``known'' users.

-The Wegman Carter (WC) authentication protocol \cite{Wegman1981NewEquality}, which is most widely employed, uses hash functions.
+The Wegman Carter (WC) authentication protocol \cite{Wegman1981NewEquality}, which is the most widely employed, uses hash functions.
 All classical communication between Alice and Bob is ``signed'' with the appropriate tag, and an adversary Eve can only replace the message with her own if she is able to guess an appropriate tag.
-The insecurity $\epsilon$ here represents the probability that Eve is able to ﬁnd another message for which she is able to guess a tag, given her knowledge of a previous message-tag pair.
+The authentication is compromised when Eve is able to ﬁnd another message for which she is able to guess a tag, given her knowledge of a previous message-tag pair.
+The probability of this happening is given by $\epsilon$, which parametrises the insecurity.

 When using the WC scheme it is provably impossible for an adversary to have a higher probability of success than $\epsilon$.
 Therefore an arbitrary level of security can be achieved, depending on the length of the initial shared key.
 However, reusing the same key can pose a security risk \cite{portmann}, and therefore a certain proportion of the key generated in a round of QKD is used in the authentication of further rounds.
 Section \ref{sec:newUser} further considers the parameters of the WC scheme in a likely experimental implementation.